With IntelliJ IDEA, you can practice behaviour-driven development by running specifications using the PHPSpec toolset.

 If no path to PHPSpec is specified for a Local interpreter, IntelliJ IDEA does not provide full support of PHPSpec, for example, it does not show suggestions for code completion and does not resolve references.

-In the Test Runner area, appoint the configuration YML file to use for launching and executing specifications.
+In the Test Runner area, appoint the configuration YML file to use for launching and executing scenarios.

 Clear the Default configuration file checkbox to have PHPSpec use the phpspec.yml or phpspec.yml.dist configuration file from the project root folder.
 If no such file is found, test execution fails, therefore it may be more reliable to specify the configuration file explicitly.